umkoin/umkoin/contrib/README.md

 for Debian-based Linux systems.
 If you compile umkoind/umkoin-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Bitcoin Core documentation repository](https://github.com/umkoin-core/docs).
+For more information about gitian, see the [the Umkoin Core documentation repository](https://github.com/umkoin-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Bitcoin Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Umkoin Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building bitcoin-core on RPM based distributions.
+RPM spec file for building umkoin-core on RPM based distributions.

 ### [Gitian-build](/contrib/gitian-build.sh) ###
 Script for running full Gitian builds.

 Test and Verify Tools
 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Bitcoin tests.
+Utilities to generate test vectors for the data-driven Umkoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from bitcoin.org.
+This script attempts to download and verify the signature file SHA256SUMS.asc from www.ua-moloko.com.